PaulFICOT/ISEN_Projet_C_AP3/help.md

 You can choose coordinates between -12 and 12 for ordinate's axis and between `-20 and 20` for abscissa's axis with a `step of 0.01` meter.

 ##### Force
-The force is the electric force of the charge, it is set in Newtons (N).
+The force is the electric force of the charge, it is set in Coulombs (C).
-The range is between `-10 and 10` with a `step of 0.1` Newton.
+The range is between `-10 and 10` with a `step of 0.1` Coulomb.

 ##### Weight
 The weight is the mass of the charge in grams (g).